How to Manage Parking Lot Payments: 3 Options to Consider

 Answer: Give serious thought to how your customers pay the parking fees and if the method that you currently use or are considering using is the most cost effective, brings in the most money, and offers the best customer service.

-Whichever option you choose, ensure that you have ample signage so customers know how much parking costs, as well as where and when they pay it.
+Whether you choose to setup a parking garage booth or not, ensure that you have ample signage so customers know how much parking costs, as well as where and when they pay it.
 Be sure to light up the signs if your lot is open when it is dark outside.

 Design a Shed House and Be Part of the Tiny House Movement